JanetLau0310/Machine-Leanrning-Project2/README.md

 ### About the Data
 You have been supplied with several thousand single-sentence reviews, collected from three domains: imdb.com, amazon.com, and yelp.com.
 Each review consists of a sentence, and has been assigned a binary label indicating the sentiment (1 for positive and 0 for negative) of that sentence.
 Your goal is to develop binary classifiers that can generate the sentiment-labels for new sentences, automating the assessment process.<br>
 The provided data consists of 2400 training examples.
 There are also 600 testing inputs, for which no y-values are given.
+### For more pre-processing details and explanations please check the .ipnb files.

 ## Part One: Classifying Review Sentiment with Bag-of-Words Features
 ### Introducion